jonhoo/left-right/README.md

 ## Small Vector Optimization

-By default, the value-set for each key in the map uses the `smallvec` crate to keep a maximum of one element stored inline with the map, as opposed to separately allocated with a plain `Vec`.
+By default, the value-set for each key in the map uses the `smallvec` crate to keep a maximum of one element stored inline with the map, as opposed to separately heap-allocated with a plain `Vec`.
 Operations such as `Fit` and `Replace` will automatically switch back to the inline storage if possible.
-This is ideal for maps that only ever use one element per key.
+This is ideal for maps that mostly use one element per key, as it can improvate memory locality with less indirection.

 If this is undesirable, simple set: